web-2017/Policy-permission/README.md

-# politic-permission
+# Policy permissions

-### We do not store your data, we do not send any of your information anywhere
+### We do not store your data, and we don't share it anyware, we are not responsible for the information you provide